 We take our responsibility for ensuring we receive the intended results from our contracts at a good price for the taxpayer seriously.
 We have engaged outside experts to review our processes and make suggestions on how we can better serve the taxpayer and make the best use of the resources that we have been given to meet the mission of EM and the Department of Energy as a whole.
 One example of such a review is the National Academy of Public Administration study Managing America’s Defense Nuclear Waste.
 The results of internal and external reviews have informed our efforts to reform how we do business.
 Therefore, we are implementing a strategy to improve the Department’s management of contracts and major capital acquisition projects.

-EM activities are being conducted through more than 40 prime contracts having a total value of over $90 billion and annual expenditures of nearly $5 billion.
+EM activities are being conducted through more than 40 prime contracts having a total value of over $90 billion and annual expenditures of over $5 billion.
 Awards are generally made to teams of individual companies that in turn procure equipment and services from numerous subcontractors.
 Both large and small businesses help us deliver quality facilities, projects, and services that meet the DOE mission and help ensure a safe and secure environment at legacy DOE sites for generations to come.

 One of the major focuses of the EM Federal workforce is to carry out an effective and efficient process for acquiring services for construction, deactivation and decommissioning, waste management, and environmental cleanup.
 EM created the EM Acquisition Center to provide a centralized focus on the major procurements that are required for EM to fulfill its mission.
 The EMAC provides an integrated business system that supports operations and field offices in the planning, procurement and managing of major EM acquisitions.
 The EMAC along with representatives from the sites, develop and implement site and project specific acquisition and contract strategies, including award of major contracts.
 This is achieved with collaboration with the DOE Office of Procurement and Assistance Management.
 Upon award, contracts are administered by the operations and site offices.